Housing

 • The Positive Aging Sourcebook also lists Life Plan communities in our region.

-• Newsweek ranks 250 continuing care retirement communities annually.
+• Newsweek ranks 250 continuing care retirement communities annually and U.S. News lists “best” CCRCs locally based on resident and family satisfaction surveys.

 Downsizing